 We are witnessing an era of acquisition by larger funeral companies.
 Foundation Partners Group has strategically invested in acquiring funeral businesses with a strong cremation portfolio, adding 8 new brands and 25 locations in 2020 alone.

-With a growing network of locations (230 locations in 21 states), they are also heavily investing in and developing their online direct cremation brand – Tulip Cremation.
-Enabling them to enter local cremation markets without the overhead of a brick and mortar set-up.
+With a growing network of locations (230 locations in 21 states), they are also heavily investing in and developing their online direct cremation brand, Tulip Cremation.
+This allows them to enter local cremation markets without the overhead of a brick-and-mortar set-up.

-Acquisition and innovation, such as we see from Foundation Partners Group, may initially be a positive for the cremation consumer but ultimately could lead to a control of the cremation market in certain locales.
-At that point, the lack of competition could lead to a control of the cremation price-point.
+Acquisition and innovation, such as we see from Foundation Partners Group (FPG), may initially be a positive for the cremation consumer but ultimately could lead to a control of the cremation market in certain locales.
+At that point, the lack of competition could lead to control over the cremation price point.

 Supply Issues for Funeral Homes Planning Installation of a Crematory

-Towards the end of 2022, we all became aware of supply chain issues.
-The December 2021 edition of Funeral Home & Cemetery News reports that ‘Delay in Cremation Systems Installations Expected’ across the whole nation as price increases and supply chain issues impact the schedule for materials and affect the planned budgets for installations.
+During 2020-2022, we all became aware of supply chain issues.
+The Funeral Home & Cemetery News reported a ‘Delay in Cremation Systems Installations Expected’ across the nation as price increases and supply chain issues impacted the schedule for materials and the planned budgets for installations.

-This delay in new installations could likely affect cremation prices into 2023 if there is a stall in the planned expansion of crematory facilities nationwide.
-This will leave many funeral homes still without cremation equipment dependent on trade services and could affect the continued demand on existing crematories, especially as the cremation rate is forecast to keep growing.
+If the planned expansion of crematory facilities nationwide stalls, this delay in new installations could likely affect cremation prices into 2024 and 2025.
+Many funeral homes will continue to be without cremation equipment and dependent on trade services, which could affect the continued demand for existing crematories, especially as the cremation rate is forecast to keep growing.

 Will families consider green eco alternatives to reduce the carbon impact of flame cremation?